Azure/missionlz-edge/docs/F5_scripted_config.md

 From the system used to deploy the instance, RDP into the Windows 2019 management VM using the public IP.
 The credentials to use to authenticate to the VM are `azureuser` along with the password retrieved from the Key Vault.

-Once logged onto the Windows 2019 VM, the administrator will be presented with the Server Manager application.
-On the left hand side of the `Server Manager` application, click on the `Local Server` blade.
-In the `PROPERTIES` pane for the `Local Server`, click the `IE Enhanced Security Configuration` setting and select `Off` for both `Administrators` and `Users`.
-Close the `Server Manager` application.
+From the Windows 2019 management VM, right-click on the Internet Explorer icon on the Taskbar, right-click on `Internet Explorer` in the popup menu and select `Run as administrator`

-From the Windows 2019 management VM, open Internet Explorer and enter the URL `https://<private_management_ip_of_the_F5_BIG-IP>`.
+In the Internet Explorer address bar, and enter the URL `https://<private_management_ip_of_the_F5_BIG-IP>`.
 The URL for a default deployment would be (<https://10.90.0.4>).
 A page stating `This site is not secure` should appear.
 Click the `More information` drop down on the page and then click on `Go on to the webpage (not recommended)` link.

 The `F5 BIG-IP Configuration Utility` page should appear.
 Login to the page with `f5admin` along with the password retrieved from the Key Vault.